AirNav: A Large-Scale UAV Vision-and-Language Navigation Dataset with Natural and Diverse Instructions: AirVLN-R1 Model

 \subsection{Overall Architecture}

 We model the UAV VLN task as a multi-step "Perception-Decision-Execution" loop.
 As shown in Fig.~\ref{fig:AirVLN_R1}, at each step, the model receives multimodal input and predicts a sequence of actions to control the UAV's movement, continuing until the output is \textbf{stop} or the maximum number of steps is reached.
-To enhance the model's performance, we further optimize the model through a dedicated training strategy.
+To further optimize the policy, we adopt a dedicated two-stage training strategy.